-The monastery is like a time capsule, where refugees from pre-revolutionary times, and their students, have kept a tradition alive, like they were guarding an invaluable treasure, keeping a flame alive that might otherwise have been snuffed out
+The monastery is like a time capsule, where refugees from pre-revolutionary times, and their students, have kept a tradition alive, as though they were guarding an invaluable treasure, keeping a flame alive that might otherwise have been snuffed out

 Tucked away in Upstate New York, there is an obscure, small American town, a town no different from the other towns comprised of quiet houses, a public library, a post office and maybe a gasoline station.

 It's no different, that is, until one comes upon, suddenly, a sprawling, splendid green-domed Russian monastery: the legendary Holy Trinity Monastery in Jordanville, NY.

 Built in the 1930s by monks from what had been the Russian Empire, the monastery is like a time capsule, where refugees from pre-revolutionary times, and their students, have kept a tradition alive, like they were guarding an invaluable treasure, keeping a flame alive that might otherwise have been snuffed out.

-The Seminary (theological school) that the monks opened on the grounds of the monastery in 1948, differs from any other theological institutions in America in its unique legacy of staunch conservatism and the ascetic, monastic lifestyle it expects students to lead.
+The Seminary (theological school) that the monks opened on the grounds of the monastery in 1948, differs from all the other theological institutions in America in its unique legacy of staunch conservatism and the ascetic, monastic lifestyle it expects students to lead.

-For decades, the monastery has been the spiritual center of Russian Orthodox Christians who fled the Soviet Regime, a place where Russian immigrants went on pilgrimages, made friends, became monks, met spouses of their same faith, and prayed for their dead.
+For decades, the monastery has been the spiritual center of Russian Orthodox Christians who fled the Soviet regime, a place where Russian immigrants went on pilgrimages, made friends, became monks, met spouses of the same faith, and prayed for their dead.

 Almost all the pastors of the Russian Orthodox Church Abroad (ROCOR), whether they serve in NY, Australia or Germany, graduated from this monastery.